of graduate employers say relevant experience is essential to getting a job with them

 Core Modules

-This module will allow you to build on the knowledge and practical applications of web production tools and platforms established in your first-year introductory modules.
+This module will allow you to build on the knowledge and practical application of web production tools and platforms established in your first-year introductory modules.
 You will be able to further enhance your understanding of user experience and interface design, including the importance of design limitations and accessibility standards.
-In this practically-focused module you will learn the value of empathising with potential users and adopting human-centred design solutions, across a range of digital processes and products.
+In this practically focused module, you will learn the value of empathising with potential users and adopting human-centred design solutions, across a range of digital processes and products.

 Digital Content and Copy